American Religious History

-- A provisional thesis topic and committee will be chosen before the end of the second semester.
+- A provisional thesis topic and committee will be chosen by the end of the first year.
 The faculty thesis committee consists of three members of which two are normally within the HER concentration.
 The third may be from inside or outside the department.
 Optionally, there may be a fourth member.

-- A formal written thesis proposal with bibliography must be approved by the committee during the third semester, before October 15 (or March 15).
+- A formal written thesis proposal with bibliography must be approved by the student's advisor during the third or fourth semester, before October 15 (or March 15).

-- The thesis will be submitted to the committee in the fourth semester, a minimum of two weeks before the oral defense.
+- The thesis will be submitted to the committee in the fifth or sixth semester, a minimum of two weeks before the oral defense.

 - The oral defense will be scheduled in early April for spring completion (in early November for fall completion) in order to meet University deadlines for final submission of the thesis.